-Guided by the Universal Instructional Design principles (Burgstahler, 2007), we will design and develop eLearning courses that:
+Guided by the Universal Instructional Design principles (Burgstahler, 2007), at the Learning Flow, we design and develop eLearning courses that:

 - are equitable and flexible to access;